Originally published April 26, 2016 and updated on June 23, 2021.

-Well, it’s official.
-We will have two children in college starting in August.
-Two!
-Take a deep breath and think of the cost of two college educations.
-But we’ve learned that in addition to the astronomical costs of tuition and room and board, there are many unexpected hidden costs of college that we hadn’t planned for.
-It’s important to research all the possible costs of college your child will be facing so that you can best explore your options to pay for college and all the associated costs.
+My third child starts college in August.
+Over the years, we’ve learned that in addition to the astronomical costs of tuition and room and board, there are many unexpected hidden costs of college that we hadn’t planned for.
+It’s important to research all the possible costs of college college students will be facing so that you can best explore your options to pay for college and all the associated costs.

 Hidden Costs of College

-Registering for and filing the CSS (College Scholarship Service) Financial Aid Profile – If the college requires the CSS Profile to be completed, you’ll pay a $25 fee to send your information to your school each year.
+Registering for and filing the CSS (College Scholarship Service) Financial Aid Profile – Many schools require the CSS to receive a financial aid package.
+If the college requires the CSS Profile with College Board to be completed, you’ll pay a $25 fee to send your information to your school each year.
 If you qualify, the fee can be waived.
-But if you don’t qualify, that’s $100 you have to pay to find out if you qualify for financial aid.
+But if you don’t qualify, that’s $100 you have to pay to find out if you qualify for financial assistance.

-Activity Fees – This is a required fee that funds student organizations, clubs and activities as well as intramural sports.
+Student Activity Fees and Athletic Fees – This is a required fee that funds student organizations, clubs and activities as well as intramural sports.
 Student activity fees are approximately $300 per year.

 Lab Fees – Depending on the courses required for your student’s degree, lab fees can cost several hundred dollars a semester.
 Lab fees are approximately $2,000 for four years.

-Surge Protector, Printer, Printer Paper – You’re sending your student to college with a pricey laptop that will be critical for her course work.
-I highly recommend you invest in a quality surge protector for your student.
+You can reduce some of these unexpected costs by purchasing used books and reselling them at the end of the semester.
+You can also take advantage of surge protector for your student.
 Many student dorms are in old, old buildings and you don’t want to risk damage to a charging laptop due to an electrical surge.
-You may also find that using the university printing option is not convenient or sufficient for your student’s needs.
+You may also find that using the college campuses printing options are not convenient or sufficient for your student’s needs.
 Many students prefer to purchase their own printer and printer paper.
 A surge protector is a one-time cost of approximately $25, a basic printer is a one-time cost of approximately $100, and printer paper will cost approximately $40 per year.

 Sports Tickets – Depending on the college your student is attending , the cost of tickets for sporting events can add up quickly.
 Which sports events your student wants to attend also affects the price of tickets.
 The approximate cost of sports tickets $200 per year.

-Fraternities/Sororities – The importance of joining a fraternity or sorority varies depending on what part of the country your student attends college in and your student’s personality and personal goals.
+Greek Life – The importance of joining a fraternity or sorority varies depending on what part of the country your student attends college in and your student’s personality and personal goals.
 If he decides to joining Greek life, the costs vary deepening on the school and whether he lives in Greek housing or not.
-Approximate costs range from $2,000 – $7,000 per year.
+Approximate Greek system costs range from $2,000 – $7,000 per year.

-Dorm Supplies – At a minimum your student will need a pillow, sheets, blankets, towels, hangers and office supplies.
+Dorm Supplies – These expenses usually occur in preparation for the first year of college.
+At a minimum your student will need a pillow, sheets, blankets, towels, hangers and office supplies.
 Most students also purchase or rent a refrigerator and microwave.
 Many students bring a TV, basic dishes, rugs, clothes drying rack and shelving units.
-The approximate one-time cost for dorm room supplies range from $300 – $1,000.
+The approximate one-time cost for dorm room supplies range from $300 – $2,000.

 Organizing Products – Most students also bring specific organizing products to make the most of the very small dorm rooms.
 Organizing products include bed risers, underbed storage boxes, stackable storage tubs and shelving units designed specifically for dorm rooms.
 The approximate onetime cost for organizing supplies is $50 – $300.